 Instructional Zumba Videos and Training Tips

-If you’re looking for a quick routine for a song or two, YouTube is your best bet.
-Although Zumba is about having fun and not worrying too much about the specific steps, you can also find tutorials on specific Zumba dances on ZUMBA’s official YouTube Channel.
+If you’re trying to find out how to Zumba or you’re looking for a quick routine for a song or two, YouTube is your best bet.
+Although Zumba is about having fun and not worrying too much about the specific steps, you can also find tutorials on Zumba basic steps and specific Zumba dances on ZUMBA’s official YouTube Channel.
 Check out videos like the one below to perfect your moves or prepare for an in-person group class.

-If you’re in need of a full at-home workout or exercise options for travel, Zumba sells full-length instructional DVDs and equipment, including their version of a step (called a Zumba Rizer™) and weighted toning sticks for their Zumba® Toning class online.
+If you’re new to Zumba, in need of a full at-home workout or exercise options for travel, Zumba sells full-length instructional DVDs and equipment, including their version of a step (called a Zumba Rizer™) and weighted toning sticks for their Zumba® Toning class online.

 Although you won’t get quite as much motivation and encouragement as you would in-person, any instructor in an official Zumba-approved video or DVD will be trained and qualified through Zumba and considered part of ZIN™ (or Zumba Instructor Network)